 Sure, offshore wind does not guarantee the same constant energy production as geothermal does.
 That is certainly a drawback.
 But an investment that is between 10 and 40 times more expensive, for an output that can be produced by a fraction of just one single offshore wind turbine, I very much doubt if this is the way to go.
 Imagine, one single offshore wind turbine already generates between 8 and 15 MWe.

-And even when looking at the net annual average energy production for an offshore wind turbine, which stands at around 4,200 MWh/year per MW, the current Geretried loop only just exceeds that number when assuming the current power production is assumed (4380 MWh/year).
+And even when looking at the net annual average energy production for an offshore wind turbine, which stands at around 4,200 MWh/year per MW, the current Geretried loop only just exceeds that number when assuming the current power production (4380 MWh/year).

 The “Informationsportal Tiefe Geothermie” article also mentions that the expected start date for drilling the second loop is in March this year.
 Based on the observations pointed out here, I will see if this will actually go ahead.
-For now, my only conclusion that this project is a very expensive fart in the wind.
+For now, my only conclusion is that this project is a very expensive fart in the wind.

 Note: Two emails were sent to Eavor to enquire about the energy output of the first loop.
 No response was received.